yoasyo25/career-development-curriculum/module_four/cold_outreach_ii.md

 * Week 5: Submit your summary of interactions using the guidelines above to the submissions folder

 #### Option 2: Speak at a Meetup
 Many Meetups are interested in having new people come speak to their communities, and beginner's tracks are the norm at many major Meetups.
 Contact the Meetup organizers, propose a talk idea (this can be about anything!), and get on their list.
 If you start to make this habit, organizers will begin to contact *you* when they need someone to fill in.
 This is a great opportunity to meet people and help out local meetups.
-To complete this deliverable, submit a gist listing:  DEADLINE HERE
+To complete this deliverable, submit a gist by **Monday of Week 5** listing:

 * Which Meetup you spoke at/will be speaking at and why you chose that Meetup
 * Your talk outline (1-2 paragraphs)